MarcusP-P/WindowsInstall/README.md

 # WindowsInstall

 A Script to install a clean Windows machine to something useful.

-## Important note about Windows Package Manager
-You will need to [join the Windows Package Manager Insiders Program](http://aka.ms/winget-InsiderProgram) and make sure you're logged into the Windows Store (You can log into the store while the store updates are being downloaded)
+This script requires a minimum of Windows 1809, which is the oldest version which supports Winget.

 ## To make PowerShell work